A Guide To Selecting The Best Hawaiian Island For Families

 - There is no strong tourism structure, such as resorts.

 - Molokai is not for everyone.
 It is very rural, quiet, and lacks modern amenities.

 - Cell service on Molokai is spotty at best.

-Best Beaches in Molokai for Kids
+Best Beaches in Molokai for Families

 - One Ali’i Beach Park is a long flat beach great for young kids year-round.
 There are restrooms and shower facilities, but no lifeguards.

 - Halawa Beach Park is unspoiled beauty.
 The drive through Halawa valley is equally about the journey, where windy roads mix with breathtaking vistas of the Molokai Mountains.
 A popular swimming spot, there are two beaches located in the bay.
 There are picnic pavilions and restrooms, but no portable drinking water.

 - Post-A-Nut at Hoolehua Post Office: The post office provides free coconuts for kids to decorate and mail to anyone worldwide.